 The Linguistic Development through Poetry Memorization course comes with one DVD, five audio CDs, a teacher’s manual, and a downloadable student book (also available as a printed book at extra cost).
 The course has five levels which should be used over a number of years.

 The course’s presenter, Andrew Pudewa, lays the groundwork with his video presentation, “Nurturing Competent Communicators.”
 He explains that to become an effective communicator, a child must have “a large database in his brain of reliably correct and sophisticated language patterns.”
 Children have to have heard excellent language over and over again to build up these patterns and neural connections.
-The evidence of this being accomplished is sophisticated speech and writing.
+The evidence of this being accomplished is the student's sophisticated speech and writing.

-He claims that two very effective ways to accomplish this are by reading great literature and poetry aloud to children (and teens) and by having them memorize poetry and speeches.
+Pudewa says that two very effective ways to accomplish this are by reading great literature and poetry aloud to children (and teens) and by having them memorize poetry and speeches.
 This course applies both of these strategies.

 Methods used in the Suzuki method for teaching music are applied here.
-Children should start at as young an age as possible to learn by memory─in this case poetry─then practice the memorized material frequently so that it is established in long-term memory.
+Children should start at as young an age as possible to learn by memory—in this case poetry—then practice the memorized material frequently so that it is established in long-term memory.
+They are supposed to recite every poem they have learned every day, although there will almost certainly be days skipped from time to time.
 The student book has a record-keeping chart for each level where students can mark off the days on which they recite.
-They are supposed to recite every poem they have learned every day, although there will almost certainly be days skipped from time to time.